SoftwareAG/c8y-docs/content/dtm/localization.md

 or:

-1. Click the edit icon in each row to open the dialog window **Edit term translations**.
+1. Click the edit icon in each row to open the **Edit term translation** dialog.
 2. Add or edit the translation for any language.
 3. Click **Save**.

 Add or modify the translation for any language in {{< product-c8y-iot >}}.

+Click **Apply** to apply the changes.

-Once all your translations are done, change the language under **User settings**.
+Once all your translations are done, you can change the language under **User settings** to see the translations in action.
 For more information see [Getting started > User options and settings > To change user settings](/users-guide/getting-started/#gui-features) in the *User guide*.

-The added translations are now displayed in the DTM application.

-To change the language for the DTM application click the **User settings** option under [User button](/users-guide/getting-started/#gui-features) and select the desired language in the dropdown menu.
-You need to refresh your screen for the application to display the newly selected language.

 {{< c8y-admon-info>}}
-The added translations for asset model and asset property will only show up in the **Assets** page.
-Translations are currently available for English and German.
+The added translations for an asset model or an asset property is seen only in the **Assets** page.

+Translations for other static text of the DTM application are currently available for English and German.
 {{< /c8y-admon-info>}}